New changes to NSW Security Licence July 2023

 New Changes to NSW Security Licence

 Effective 1 June, anyone who is a registrable person or corresponding registrable person within the meaning of the Child Protection (Offenders Registration) Act 2000, and has reporting obligations under that Act, will not be eligible to hold a NSW Security Licence.
-Current security licensees affected by this change will not be able to renew their security licence
+Current security licensees affected by this change will not be able to renew their security licence.

-The Security Licensing Enforcement Directorate will also ban a person from applying for a security licence for two years if they are refused a licence on fit and proper person or public interest grounds.
+The Security Licensing Enforcement Directorate (SLED) will also ban a person from applying for a security licence for two years if they are refused a licence on fit and proper person or public interest grounds.
 The person will be notified of the ban in writing.

 New Changes to Master Licence Holders